llimllib/node-esbuild-executable/README.md

 You can build a binary with [bun](https://bun.sh/docs/bundler#target), if you have it installed, by running `make dist/sum_bun`

 **Pros**

 - faster to build
 - much simpler build command
 - executable is 46mb, vs 82mb for node
 - the executable runs about twice as fast on my system

 ```
 $ hyperfine "dist/sum 1 2 3 4"
 Benchmark 1: dist/sum 1 2 3 4
   Time (mean ± σ):     147.4 ms ± 389.5 ms    [User: 19.8 ms, System: 5.1 ms]
   Range (min … max):    23.6 ms … 1255.8 ms    10 runs

   Warning: The first benchmarking run for this command was significantly slower than the rest (1.256 s).
 This could be caus
 ed by (filesystem) caches that were not filled until after the first run.
 You should consider using the '--warmup' option t
 o fill those caches before the actual benchmark.
 Alternatively, use the '--prepare' option to clear the caches before each
 timing run.

 $ hyperfine "dist/sum_bun 1 2 3 4"
 Benchmark 1: dist/sum_bun 1 2 3 4
   Time (mean ± σ):      73.6 ms ± 195.7 ms    [User: 6.6 ms, System: 5.9 ms]
   Range (min … max):    10.8 ms … 630.6 ms    10 runs

   Warning: The first benchmarking run for this command was significantly slower than the rest (630.6 ms).
 This could be cau
 sed by (filesystem) caches that were not filled until after the first run.
 You should consider using the '--warmup' option
 to fill those caches before the actual benchmark.
 Alternatively, use the '--prepare' option to clear the caches before each
  timing run.
 ```

 **Cons**

 - bun is a rapidly evolving distribution and still has bugs in its node compatibility
   - for example, a recent program I tried to build with `bun` hit [this showstopper bug](https://github.com/oven-sh/bun/issues/6832).
 Every program I've tried to build with bun so far has hit a bug somewhere or other with bun's node compatibility.
   - my recommendation would be to build with bun only if you intend to exclusively build with bun as a target; otherwise you're likely to suffer compatibility bugs like this one at unexpected and inconvenient times

 ## Comparison with deno

 You can build a deno version of this binary with `make dist/sum_deno`, which runs `deno compile -o dist/sum_deno ./deno/index.js`

+**Update**: Deno version 1.40.2, which I had previously used, generated a very large binary that was extremely slow; it appears they have fixed some sort of bug in version 1.41.0, which generates a smaller and faster binary.

 **Pros**

 - much simpler compilation command

-**Cons**

-- the resulting binary is very large (104mb)
+- the resulting binary is between `bun` and node SEA in size (58mb)
-  - (did I do something wrong?)
-- the resulting binary is slower than the node executable, and much slower than the bun executable:
+- the resulting binary is the fastest of the three

 ```
 $ hyperfine "dist/sum_deno 1 2 3 4"
 Benchmark 1: dist/sum_deno 1 2 3 4
-  Time (mean ± σ):     172.8 ms ± 478.6 ms    [User: 13.9 ms, System: 7.4 ms]
+  Time (mean ± σ):      66.1 ms ± 149.5 ms    [User: 13.8 ms, System: 6.6 ms]
-  Range (min … max):    20.2 ms … 1534.8 ms    10 runs
+  Range (min … max):    18.0 ms … 491.7 ms    10 runs

-  Warning: The first benchmarking run for this command was significantly slower than the rest (1.535 s).
+  Warning: The first benchmarking run for this command was significantly slower than the rest (491.7 ms).
 This could be caused by (filesystem) caches that were not filled until after the first run.
 You should consider using the '--warmup' option to fill those caches before the actual benchmark.
-Alternatively, use the '--prepare' option to clear the caches before each tim ing run.
+Alternatively, use the '--prepare' option to clear the caches before each timing run.
 ```

 ## Why use make?